lamtt77/docker-easyengine-wordpress/README.md

 # docker-easyengine-wordpress
 Orchestrate/Pre-Build the 15mins EasyEngine WordPress deployment into Docker image.

-Once completed, you will be going to have:
+Once completed, we will be going to have:
   + Vanilla Official Ubuntu:14.04 docker base image

   + EasyEngine base installation created: